Syncingoutt/Fenix-Web/README.md

 <img width="660" height="449" alt="image" src="https://github.com/user-attachments/assets/3578bfca-c971-41d7-8d90-b6f7b9570409" />
 <br><br>
 6. The keybind to open the interface is Ctrl + Grave(`).<br><br>

+<i>NOTE: The app has auto-updating, so you will not be required to re-download the app after installing it. </i>

 <details>
   <summary>